CameronZhi95/Squirrel_Tracker/README.md

 Import: A command that can be used to import the data from the 2018 census file (in CSV format).
 The file path should be specified at the command line after the name of the management command.

     python manage.py import_squirrel_data /path/to/file.csv

 Export: A command that can be used to export the data in CSV format.
 The file path should be specified at the command line after the name of the management command.

     python manage.py export_squirrel_data /path/to/file.csv

 # Views

-1. A view that shows a map that displays the location of the squirrel sightings on an openstreets map
+1. A view that shows a map that displays the location of the squirrel sightings on an OpenStreets map

 2. A view that lists all squirrel sightings with links to edit and add sightings

+3. A view to update a particular sighting

+4. A view to create a new sighting

-3. A view to update, create and delete a sighting
+5. A view to delete a sighting

-4. A view with general statistics about the sightings
+6. A view with general statistics about the sightings

 # Dependencies

+    Django
+    django-leaflet

 # Documentation